isage/Adrenaline/docs/src/03-AdrenalineMenu/02-AdrenalineSettings.md

 - **Scale2x**: Doubles the resolution using pixel interpolation, making graphics less blocky.

 > [!IMPORTANT]
-> When the **Original** option is selected, all graphics related options are not going to take effect.
+> When the **Original** option is selected, all graphics-related options will not take effect.

 ## Smooth Graphics